nonstrict-hq/nonstrict.eu-website/Content/blog/2023-12-05-incorrect-output-when-writing-a-single-AVTimedMetadataGroup.md

 **tldr; Writing a single `AVTimedMetadataGroup` with a open time range gives unexpected results.
 Write another dummy `AVTimedMetadataGroup` after the source time you pass to `AVAssetWriter.endSession` as a workaround.**

 When writing `AVTimedMetadataGroup` with a timerange that has its end time set to `.invalid` the timerange will be automatically adjusted by `AVAssetWriter`.
 This is very useful as at the time you append the metadata to the writer it's often unknown when the next bit of metadata will become available.
-This behaviour is explained in the WWDC talk "Harnessing metadata in audiovisual media".
+This behaviour is explained in this WWDC talk from 2014: "Harnessing metadata in audiovisual media".

 ## Our use case